Rahul23Pandita/cypress-page-object-model/README.md

-# cypress-sample-tests
+This is a simple Cypress Page Object Model Test setup for learning.
+Please star this if it helps you :)

-Go to project folder:
+Clone the repo and from project folder:

-Use below command to install dependencies -

-npm install
+1. npm install

-To open Cypress GUI in interactive mode:

-npx cypress open
+2. npx cypress open (GUI mode) and click on self>npm_spec.js

-To run Cypress via command line:
+OR

+3. npx cypress run (CLI mode)
-npx cypress run
+npx cypress run --spec cypress/integration/self/npm_spec.js

-merge the mochawesome reports:

-npx mochawesome-merge cypress/reports/mochawesome/*.json > cypress/reports/mochawesome.json

-Generate HTML reports:

-npx mochawesome-report-generator --reportDir cypress/reports/ --cdn true --charts true cypress/reports/mochawesome.json